jrhalchak/modest-modal/README.md

 ```
 <h4>Element-Based Options</h4>
 ```
-&lt;a href="#"
+<a href="#"
     data-modestmodal
-    data-modestmodal-type="" &lt;!-- 'ajax', 'html', or 'content' --&gt;
+    data-modestmodal-type="" <!-- 'ajax', 'html', or 'content' -->
-    data-modestmodal-content="" &lt;!-- 'url' when ajax, 'css-selector' when html, 'string' when content --&gt;
+    data-modestmodal-content="" <!-- 'url' when ajax, 'css-selector' when html, 'string' when content -->
-    data-modestmodal-modal-class="" &lt;!-- 'class' to add to modal on top of default class --&gt;
+    data-modestmodal-modal-class="" <!-- 'class' to add to modal on top of default class -->
-    data-modestmodal-close-selector="" &lt;!-- a 'selector' to apply the close button binding to --&gt;
+    data-modestmodal-close-selector="" <!-- a 'selector' to apply the close button binding to -->
-    data-modestmodal-transition-duration="" &lt;!-- '0.4s' or '400' override the transition length for fadeins --&gt;
+    data-modestmodal-transition-duration="" <!-- '0.4s' or '400' override the transition length for fadeins -->
-    data-modestmodal-position-x="" &lt;!-- '50%', '500px', etc. Override the initial position FROM LEFT (for animation before it reaches 50%) --&gt;
+    data-modestmodal-position-x="" <!-- '50%', '500px', etc. Override the initial position FROM LEFT (for animation before it reaches 50%) -->
-    data-modestmodal-position-y="" &lt;!-- '50%', '500px', etc. Override the initial position FROM TOP (for animation before it reaches 50%) --&gt;
+    data-modestmodal-position-y="" <!-- '50%', '500px', etc. Override the initial position FROM TOP (for animation before it reaches 50%) -->
-    data-modestmodal-overlay-background="" &lt;!-- css background property values to override overlay – i.e. 'url(bg.jpg) top left no-repeat' --&gt;
+    data-modestmodal-overlay-background="" <!-- css background property values to override overlay – i.e. 'url(bg.jpg) top left no-repeat' -->
-    data-modestmodal-disable-escape &lt;!-- passed in as true/false or checks existence of data attribute (with no value) --&gt;
+    data-modestmodal-disable-escape <!-- use data attribute as a boolean (no value) -->
-    data-modestmodal-uncloseable&gt; &lt;!-- passed in as true/false or checks existence of data attribute (with no value) --&gt;
+    data-modestmodal-uncloseable> <!-- use data attribute as a boolean (no value) -->

-    Link to Modal&lt/a&gt;
+    Link to Modal</a>
 ```
 <h3>Known Issues / Nice-to-haves</h3>
 <ol>